ncatlab/nlab-content/pages/9/3/7/6/6739/content.md

 For finite graphs, the subquotient relation is also antisymmetric (if $G$ and $H$ are minors of one another, then they are isomorphic).
 Indeed, if either the arrow $G \twoheadrightarrow G'$ or the arrow $H \hookrightarrow G'$ is not an isomorphism, then $H$ has strictly fewer edges and vertices than $G$.
 This is clearly not the case for infinite graphs (e.g., the infinite rooted binary tree without leaves contains as a subgraph a disjoint sum of two copies of itself).

-(I intend to expand this section, eventually.
+(To be expanded, eventually.
 Hopefully one can develop a categorical story about graph minors in particular.)

 ## Minor-closed families